Hogeboontl/POD-web/README.md

 For initial installation and setup of the daemon, refer to: https://betterstack.com/community/guides/scaling-python/gunicorn-explained/

-Additional modifications are required for this project, which are noted below and taken care of in the example nginx config.

-An example nginx config file is provided below, as a status stream configuration also needs to be set:
+An example nginx config file is provided below:
 ```
 server {
     listen 80;